enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 2 - From Neuronal to Hemodynamic Activity.md

+- Work the T2 T1 fat and stuff
 1. Vascular response to NA
 2. **What is the basis of FMRI?**
 	1. Detecting the change of N.A. through the change in its BOLD signal.